 CCC analyzes all of the files that are included in your backup set for consideration to be copied.
 If you have a particularly high number of files on your source volume, you may want to put some thought into how your files are organized.
 For example, if you have a large number of files that never change (perhaps some old, completed projects), you can collect these into a folder named "Archives", back it up once, then exclude it from future backups.
 CCC will not delete excluded items from your destination (unless you ask it to using Advanced Settings), so as long as you keep the original on your source volume, you will always have two copies of your archived content.
 Because these items are excluded from your daily backups, CCC will not spend time or RAM enumerating through those files for changes.

-Performance will be worse for smaller hard drives (e.g. physically smaller, like those in laptops), for older hard drives, and for hard drives that are nearly full and thus more likely to be fragmented.
+Performance will be worse for smaller rotational hard drives (e.g. physically smaller, like those in 2.5" hard drive enclosures), for older hard drives, and for hard drives that are nearly full and thus more likely to be fragmented.
 You will also get longer copy times when you have lots of small files vs. a volume filled with just a few very large files.
 Finally, you will see better performance with faster/more efficient interfaces — Thunderbolt is faster than Firewire, Firewire 800 is faster than USB 2.0, etc.